blorente/decorat/wiki/places/the_grids.md

 Transportation
 --------------

-Every few levels, bridges connect with different tram stations, to move workers in and out of The Graters.
+Every few levels, bridges connect with different tram stations, to move workers in and out of The Grids.